Roskomnadzor: Enforcement actions

-On 31 March 2013 The New York Times reported that Russia was "selectively blocking [the] Internet".
-In 2014, during the Crimea Crisis, Roskomnadzor had a number of websites criticising Russian policy in Ukraine blocked, including the blog of Alexei Navalny, Kasparov.ru and Grani.ru.
+On 31 March 2013, The New York Times reported that Russia was "selectively blocking [the] Internet".
+In 2014, during the annexation of Crimea by the Russian Federation, Roskomnadzor had a number of websites criticising Russian policy in Ukraine blocked, including the blog of Alexei Navalny, Kasparov.ru and Grani.ru.
 Also, on 22 June 2016 Amazon Web Services was entirely blocked for a couple of hours because of a poker app.

+As of April 2024, 200,000 websites related to the Russian invasion of Ukraine are blocked.
+Roskomnadzor is blocking around 150 virtual private network (VPN) services and 700 websites involved in advertising VPNs.

 GitHub

 In October 2014, GitHub was blocked for a short time.
-On December 2 GitHub was blocked again for some satiric notes, describing "methods of suicide", which caused major tensions among Russian software developers.
+On 2 December, GitHub was blocked again for some satiric notes, describing "methods of suicide", which caused major tensions among Russian software developers.
 It was unblocked on 4 December 2014 and GitHub had set up a special page dedicated to Roskomnadzor-related issues.
 All content was and remains available for non-Russian networks.

 Russian Wikipedia

 On 5 April 2013, it was confirmed by a spokesperson for Roskomnadzor that Wikipedia had been blacklisted over the article "Cannabis smoking" (Курение каннабиса) on the Russian Wikipedia.